 As is always the case, the best way to fight cystic acne is to avoid getting it in the first place.

-If you’ve ever had cystic acne and want to keep it from coming back, there are a few things you can do.
+If you’ve ever had it and want to get rid of cystic acne, there are a few things you can do.

 Sugar, bread, pasta, and other high-glycemic foods tend to make inflammation worse, so if you have cystic acne it is a good idea to stay away from them.
 The same is true of low-fiber, highly processed foods and fried foods

 Chocolate has long been called a “no-no” where skin health is concerned.
 Though there has been no link found between chocolate and cystic acne, there is a link between caffeine and the hormones that can lead to an outbreak.

 In addition to getting rid of foods that may be causing cystic acne, you can also try eating more foods that have the vitamins and nutrients you may be lacking.
 Because cystic acne is often caused by hormone imbalances, try eating foods that are rich in vitamin B6.
 These include bananas and whole grain cereals.
 It’s also a good idea to eat more high fiber foods and antioxidants that reduce inflammation.

 In some cases, your doctor may be able to prescribe certain drugs that can help prevent cystic acne from forming.
 The most common medicines used to treat this condition are birth control pills and antibiotics.
 There are also some medicines that will cut the amount of oil that your glands produce, but these have been linked to serious side effects.
 In some cases, doctors will give patients an injection directly into the cyst.
 This type of treatment can be quite painful.

 There are many deep cleaning washes and lotions that can help to thoroughly clean your skin of oil and debris and prevent the bacteria that causes cystic acne.